The maximum distinctness of physical systems: The Most-Classical Limit

-\paragraph{\bf The most-classical states are not Gaussian.} A Gaussian wave packet has the minimum product of standard deviations $\Delta x\ps\Delta p$ allowed by the Heisenberg-Kennard bound \cite{kennard}.
-For this reason it is often taken as the most classical state describing both location and momentum of a particle.
-Distinctness bounds suggest otherwise.
-Using {\em any natural measure of momentum width}, a wavepacket of width $\Delta p$ has a minimum separation of at least about $h/\Delta p$ between distinct shifts in space.
-This is the most distinctness possible, and minimum separation is achieved by a uniformly weighted superposition of momenta with the given $\Delta p$---not by a Gaussian.

-This is illustrated in Figure~\ref{fig.sinc-vs-gauss} for a maximally distinct wavepacket (solid) in an unbounded space ($\N\to\infty$).
-The separation $\lambda$ between distinct shifts determines minimum bandwidth and hence the shape.
-We compare this with a Gaussian distribution of the same height (dashed).
-Using standard deviation to measure width in space, as the Heisenberg-Kennard bound does, the wavepacket with maximum spatial distinctness is assigned infinite width.
-Gaussian wavepackets provide only a fuzzy bound on distinctness, given a range of allowed momenta and positions in classical phase space; minimum bandwidth states achieve maximum distinctness (\cf\cite{pswf2}).
-They are also maximally distinct in time, for free motion described relativistically as a uniformly shifting frame.

 \paragraph{\bf Ground state energy is not uniquely quantum.} We define an isolated system by identifying a set of degrees of freedom that evolve independently of everything else---to some level of approximation.
-If the isolated dynamics (classical or quantum) is described as wavefunction evolution, the structure of the dynamics generally imposes constraints on its degrees of freedom, allowing less distinct change than energy (average frequency) would seem to permit.
+If the dynamics is described as wavefunction evolution with a positive frequency spectrum, its structure imposes constraints allowing less distinct change than energy (average frequency) would seem to permit.
 For example, in the infinite square well of Figure~\ref{fig.square-well}, part of the energy of the wavefunction is used to define the position of the well in space, rather than the position of the particle within the well.
-We can estimate the energy $E_0$ required to localize the well using distinctness bounds.
-Clearly repeated shifts of the wavefunction by the width $\lambda$ of the well are distinct, and so for a wavefunction with mean momentum zero, \eqn{finf} and \eqn{fnp} require that the average kinetic energy of a massless particle $\bk{\ps\av{c\,\op{p}}\ps}\ge h c /4\lambda$, and for a slow massive particle $\langle\ps\op{p}^2\ps\rangle/2m\ge h^2/24 m \lambda^2$.
-Similarly, from \eqn{eband} with $N=2$, the minimum average energy above the physical vacuum for an isolated dynamics to have a distinct period $T$ is that of a simple harmonic oscillator, $h/2T$.
+We can estimate the part $E_0$ that defines well-position using distinctness bounds.
+Clearly repeated shifts of the wavefunction by the well-width $\lambda$ must be distinct, so for a wavefunction with mean momentum zero, \eqn{finf} and \eqn{fnp} require energy $\ns\langle\ps\op{p}^2\ps\rangle/2m\ns\ns\ge\ns\ns h^2/24 m \lambda^2$ and $\bk{\ps\av{c\,\op{p}}\ps}\ge h c /4\lambda$.
+Exact minima are a bit larger because well-position is so sharply defined ($\psi_0$ is shown).
+Similarly, from \eqn{etau} with $N= 2$, the minimum average energy $E$ above the physical vacuum for any isolated dynamics to have a distinct period $T$ is that of a simple harmonic oscillator,~$h/2T$.

 Energy required to define the structure of a system is not available to cause distinct change within it.
 This property may be relevant to the question of whether vacuum energy gravitates in general relativity \cite{volovik,jacobson-private,kempf-vacuum}.